Fedikhalfaoui/C-Project-Travel-Agency/README.md

 To install the Travel Agency app, you'll need a computer with the C programming language installed.
 You can then clone or download the source code from this repository and compile it using your preferred C compiler.

 # Usage
-Create flight: Create a New flight
+Create flight: Create a New flight.

+Create Hotel : Create a New Hotel.

-View flights: View a list of all the flights you have available, along with the relevant details.
+View flights: View a list of all the flights we have available, along with the relevant details.

+View Hotels: View a list of all the hotels we have available, along with the relevant details.

 Edit flight: Edit the details of a flight, such as the departure or arrival airports or dates.

+Edit hotel: Edit the details of a hotel, such as location or price.

 Cancel flight: Cancel a flight .

+Delete  Hotel: Removes a the hotel .

-Find flights: Search for available flights  on specific dates.
+Find flights: Search for available flights  on specific dates or a specific Flight ID .

+Find Hotels: Search for available Hotels in the given location.

 Quit: Exit the app